TASEmulators/BizHawk/README.md

 You'll need to either build BizHawk yourself (see [*Building*](#gnulinux-1) below), or download a dev build (see [*Testing*](#testing) below).

-The runtime dependencies are Mono (complete) + Mono VB.NET, WINE (just `libwine` if available), `libdl.so` (glibc), NVIDIA's `cgc` utility, and `libblip_buf.so` from the repo's `Assets` folder (copy it to `/usr/lib/libblip_buf.so.1.1.0` or equivalent).
-LSB release info is optional for automatically setting the library location.

-Run `EmuHawkMono.sh` to give Mono the library and executable paths — you can run it from anywhere, so putting it in a .desktop file is fine.
-If running the script doesn't start EmuHawk, you may need to edit it (if you use a terminal, it will say so in the output).
+The runtime dependencies are: Mono "complete", Mono VB.NET, WINE (just `libwine` if available), glibc, NVIDIA's `cgc` utility, and your distro's LSB implementation.
+Run `EmuHawkMono.sh` to start Mono with the right library and executable paths — you can run it from anywhere, so putting it in a .desktop file is fine.
+If running the script doesn't start EmuHawk, it might be because the library path for your distro isn't known (if you use a terminal, it will say so in the output).

 The systems that currently work are: GB + GBC (GBHawk), NES (NesHawk), SMS, Atari 7800, and some classic home computers.
+Nothing other than EmuHawk has been ported.
 See [#1430](https://github.com/TASVideos/BizHawk/issues/1430) for progress.

 [to top](#bizhawk)